A PSYCHOANALYTIC READING OF TANURE OJAIDE'S POETRY

 Gross, M. (1978).
 The Psychological Society: a critical analysis of psychiatry, psychotherapy, psychoanalysis and the psychological revolution.
-New York: Random House.
+Random House.

 Nwagbara, U. (2009).
 Aesthetic of Resistance and Sustainability: Tanure Ojaide and the Niger Delta Question.
 Lasu Journal of Humanities, 7, 30-57.

 Nwagbara, U. (2010).
 Poetics of Resistance: Ecocritical Reading of Ojaide's Delta Blues & Home Songs and Daydream of Ants and Other poems.
 African Study Monographs, 3(1), 17-30. https://doi.org/10.14989/113244

 Ojaide, T. (1990).
 The Fate of Vultures and Other Poems.
 Lagos: Malthouse.

 Ojaide, T. (1995).
 New Trends in Modern African Poetry.
 Research in African Literature, 26(1), 4-19. http://www.jstor.org/stable/3820083

 Ojaide, T. (1996).
 Poetic Imagination in Black Africa: Essays on African Poetry.
 Caroline Press.

 Ojaide, T. (1999).
 Invoking the Warrior Spirit: New and Selected Poems.
 Africa World Press.

 Rice, P., & Waugh, P. (2001).
 Modern Literary Theory: A Reader (4th ed.).
 Arnold.

 Senanu, K. E., & Vincent, T. (1976).
 A Selection of African Poetry.
 Longman Group.